CtrlK

 - Divergence: [remaining unresolved points, if any]

-This is informational text — not a gate interaction.
+This is informational text — not a Constitution interaction.
 Skip this step if Δₛ = ∅ (no triggers detected).

 6. Synthesis: Coordinator independently integrates all results — peer exchange outcomes, structured reports, and hub-spoke responses (if any) — into a unified assessment.
-The coordinator exercises independent judgment as Synthesizer: information collection from peers, but the integration decision is the coordinator's own.
+The coordinator exercises synthesis constitution as Synthesizer: horizons fusion from peer inputs, not new analysis.
+Information collection from peers; the integration (Horizontverschmelzung) is the coordinator's own.

-7. User review: Output the full synthesis as text (O(L)), then present routing options via gate interaction.
+7. User review: Output the full synthesis as text (O(L)), then present routing options via Cognitive Partnership Move (Constitution).
 The user reads the complete synthesis with scrollback, then selects next action.

 Step 1 — Text output O(L) (full synthesis, per Synthesis template below): Output the Framed Analysis as markdown text.
 No truncation risk — text output supports full rendering with scrollback.